Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 Files to install:
 - **JSawyer Ultimate Edition** (Main files)

-> ℹ️ It is recommended that you play New Vegas at **Hard** difficulty or lower when using this mod.

 [**Food Effect Tweaks - Custom Food Healing**](https://www.nexusmods.com/newvegas/mods/75103)
 Reduces food healing effects to help balance Survival versus Medicine.
 Affects all items, including from other mods.